jpg6453/food-factory/README.md

 ### Pages with Indirect Navigation

 ### Recipe Detail Page
-- clicking a **recipe card** takes the user to the **detailed** recipe page for that dish with a full list of ingredients and preparation steps.
+- Clicking a **recipe card** takes the user to the **detailed** recipe page for that dish with a full list of ingredients and preparation steps.
 - There are also buttons to ```edit``` and ```delete``` the recipe.
-- In future, users will **only** be able to delete recipes they have uploaded.
+- In future, users will **only** be able to delete recipes they have uploaded themselves.

 ### Edit Recipe Page
 - This is accessed when the user clicks the **edit** button on the **Recipe Details Page**